vishwanath-thatikonda/8weeksqlchallenge/README.md

-# casestudiesbyvishwa
+# case studies
-This are the few case studies i want to build, for personal portfolio.
-This include MySQL, Python etc..
+These are the few case studies I want to solve, source 8weekssqlchallenge by Dany ma.